stivka/luka-ui/README.md

 2. Enable virtualisation in Windows `wsl.exe --install --no-distribution`
 3. Install Ubuntu `wsl.exe --install Ubuntu`
 4. Update WSL to latest version `wsl --update`
-5. Now open Ubuntu from Windows search or by running
+5. Now open Ubuntu from Windows search

 #### Fix WLS permissions ####
 WLS does not have required permissions for files mounted outside of it (in Windows) by default.